 .

-We often miss that such a varied technology stack consumes a lot of time, binding salespersons to admin tasks more than tasks that affect the bottom line, i.e., sales.
+We often miss that such a varied technology stack consumes much time, binding salespersons to admin tasks more than tasks that affect the bottom line, i.e., sales.

 On the other hand, a full-stack feature set brings all data into one unified system, freeing time for the sales team to focus on sales.